dhanjyoti/React-step-by-step/React_Notes/mock.md

 <!-- ____________________________________________________________________ -->

 # 39. what is ContextApi?
 - The Context API is a feature in React that provides a way to pass data through the component tree without having to pass props manually at every level.
-It allows you to share data between components at different levels of the component tree without the need to explicitly pass props through every intermediate component.
+It allows to share data between components at different levels of the component tree without the need to explicitly pass props through every intermediate component.
     ***The Context API consists of two main parts:***
     1. Context Object: A context object is created using the React.createContext() function.
-This context object represents the shared data that you want to make available to components within the context tree.
+This context object represents the shared data that we want to make available to components within the context tree.

     2. Provider and Consumer Components: The context object provides a Provider component and a Consumer component.
 The Provider component is used to wrap a portion of the component tree and supply the context data to all descendant components.
 The Consumer component is used within descendant components to access the context data provided by the nearest Provider ancestor.
 <!-- ____________________________________________________________________ -->